Giacomo Agostini celebrates his 78th birthday today (June 16) so there’s no better time to reflect on the Italian’s illustrious career.

 One of the most iconic TT shots, Agostini crests the rise at the foot of Bray Hill which was forever after known as Ago’s Leap.
 Copyright: Mortons Archive

-Enjoy more Classic Racer reading in the bi-monthly magazine.
+Enjoy more Old Bike Mart reading every month.
 Click here to subscribe.